syncfusion-content/uwp-docs/uwp/Timepicker/Footer.md

 ## ShowCancelButton

-The ShowCancelButton property is used to show or hide the cancel button.
+The ShowCancelButton property is used to show or hide the Cancel button.
 The default value is true.

-The following code sample shows how to hide the cancel button:
+The following code sample shows how to hide the Cancel button:
 {% highlight xaml %}